cwfparsonson/soa_driving/pso/docs/_build/html/_sources/index.rst.txt

 used in the paper for PSO were generated with this code.
 The PSO algorithm is used to optimise the driving signal for SOA switches both in simulation and experiment.

-This ``soa_driving`` package can be used to quickly and easily play around with different SOA simulations and PSO hyperparameters.
+This ``soa`` package can be used to quickly and easily play around with different SOA simulations and PSO hyperparameters.